victronenergy/dbus-mqtt/README.md

 Keep-alive
 ----------

 In order to avoid a lot of traffic to our cloud server, the script contains a keep-alive mechanism.
-Default keep-alive interval is 60 seconds.
-If the CCGX does not receive any read or write requests during that interval, the notifications will be stopped, until the next read or write request is received.
+The default keep-alive interval is 60 seconds.

+If the CCGX does not receive a keepalive within that 60-second interval, notifications will be stopped until another keepalive is received.

+### Important changes to the keepalive mechanism

+Please note that in earlier versions of this software, keep-alive was all-or-nothing.
+A single read request would cause all values from dbus to be forwarded.
+This made for lots of traffic and used a lot of CPU on the CCGX.
+As the use of MQTT became more prevalent, the earlier keepalive method was no longer sufficient.

+### Detailed keepalive behaviour

+There are two ways to send a keepalive:

+ - Send a keepalive message to `R/d0ff500097c0/system/0/Serial` with an empty payload.
+This is for backwards compatibility.
+ - Send a keepalive message to `R/<portal ID>/keepalive` with a list of topics in the payload.
+This is now the preferred method.

+You can also send a read request, as detailed above.
+This will send only the item requested and will not -- as in earlier versions -- activate keepalive.

+#### Using the `system/0/Serial` method
+This is the de-facto method used in earlier versions of this software.
+Although keepalive was activated by *any* read request, most people simple requested the system serial as a simple shortcut for doing keep-alive.

+This method is retained for backwards compatibility.
+As in the past, this causes *all* items to be forwarded from dbus to MQTT.
+This could be thousands of topics.
+This method is now discouraged.

-So to keep the notifications running, you'll have to send a read request regularly, for example:
+To keep notifications running using this method, simply send a read request for the system serial periodically, for example:

 	Topic: R/e0ff50a097c0/system/0/Serial
 	Payload: empty

+#### Using the `/keepalive` method
+Using /keepalive allows for more fine-grained control.
+The JSON-encoded payload of the message can specify which topics you are interested in.
+A syntax similar to MQTT-topic syntax is supported.

+The Payload is either empty, or a JSON-encoded list of strings.
+Each string specifies the item of interest as `<service_type>/<device instance>/<D-Bus path>`.
+See the section on Notifications above for information about this.

+Any part of the topic-matching string can be replaced with a `+` to indicate a wildcard.
+The string may end with a `#` which indicates that all trailing parts are accepted.

+As an example, if you want all vebus related information, as well as the voltage readings from the solarchargers, the keepalive would look like this:

+    Topic: R/e0ff50a097c0/keepalive
+	Payload: ["vebus/#", "solarcharger/+/Dc/0/Voltage"]

+An empty payload causes all items to be forwarded from dbus to mqtt.
+This could cause thousands of topics to be created and is not advised in production.

+#### Keepalive timeout
+On a keep-alive timeout (at the end of the 60 second interval), all retained values will be removed from the broker (by publishing an empty payload).
+Subscriptions will yield no result when the keep-alive is not active.

+There is one exception: the serial number is always available and is never removed from the broker.
+This is useful if you are communicating with a CCGX on the local network: you can subscribe to the serial number, which is identical to the portal ID.

+#### Notes
 An easy way to send a periodic keep-alive message without having to do it manually is to run this command in a separate session and/or terminal window:

-    while :; do mosquitto_pub  -m '' -t 'R/e0ff50a097c0/system/0/Serial'; sleep 5; done
+    while :; do mosquitto_pub  -m '' -t 'R/e0ff50a097c0/keepalive'; sleep 5; done

-On a keep-alive timeout (at the end of the 60 second interval), all retained values will be removed from the broker (by publishing an empty payload), so subscriptions will yield no result when the keep-alive is not active.
-There is one exception: the CCGX serial number is always available.
-This is useful if you are communicating with a CCGX on the local network: you can subscribe to the serial number, which is identical to the portal ID.

 Connecting to the Victron MQTT server
 -------------------------------------